 Your physician will check for inflammatory conditions such as bursitis and osteochondritis.
 The most common form of elbow bursitis is olecranon bursitis - read more about it here.
 Elbow osteochondritis affects the cartilage or bone of the elbow joint and shares many similar symptoms to epicondylitis.

 The good news is that most cases of tennis elbow will heal with simple home conservative treatments and surgery is often not needed.
 It's generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the elbow.
-This added scar tissue will be problematic, requiring physical therapy and conservative treatment options post-surgery.
+This added scar tissue will be problematic, requiring visits to the Physio clinic and conservative treatment options post-surgery.
 This is why surgery is only performed as a last resort for chronic elbow injuries or a fractured bone that won't heal with conservative treatment methods.

 If you want to avoid re-injury, or manage pain and increase circulation for lifelong health benefits, an Elbow TShellz Wrap will provide exceptional results.
 Why spend time in pain, off from work, and missing out on your active lifestyle when you can be proactive about your injury and the health of your body?
 Talk to your doctor about incorporating a regular routine of using Circulation Boost into your everyday health regimen.

 If you are still uncertain which route to go or if you would like to discuss issues affecting your elbow or other soft tissue injuries, then do not hesitate to contact a AidMyTennisElbow Advisor immediately by phone North America Toll Free 1-866-237-9608 | Outside North America +1-705-532-1671 or email email@example.com

 Product Advisors are available 9:00 am to 5:00 pm Eastern Standard Time Monday to Friday.